BlueCyro/Inspectrum/README.md

 ### Usage:
 Open an inspector panel and it will be colored with whatever your `G-Neos.CustomUserColor` cloud variable is set to.
-This can optionally be overridden via [NeosModSettings](https://github.com/badhaloninja/NeosModSettings)
+This can optionally be overridden via the mod's [NeosModSettings](https://github.com/badhaloninja/NeosModSettings).

 ### Credits: